 A Deferred Prosecution Agreement is a contract that you enter into with the State Attorney’s Office.

 It is a diversion program that keeps your case from moving forward before the judge.

 If you meet all terms and conditions, then the State Attorney’s Office of your jurisdiction will dismiss your case.

-These opportunities provide first time offenders from having a criminal history.
+These opportunities provide first time offenders the chance of not having a criminal history.
 They can have very positive resolutions to pending criminal matters.

 You must complete the terms of the agreement within a particular time period, usually consisting of 6-12 months.

 However, you can finish your sanctions early and the case can be closed.

 In each case, the Assistant State Attorney assigned to your case will evaluate the facts and circumstances of the incident.
 They will offer tasks to complete that align with the conduct.